gromacs/gromacs/docs/gmxapi/userguide/install.rst

 Note `testing requirements`_ above.

-After installing the :py:mod:`gmxapi` Python package, you can run the Python test suite from the GROMACS source tree.
+After installing the :py:mod:`gmxapi` Python package, you can run the Python test suite from the |Gromacs| source tree.
 Example::

     # Assuming you are in the root directory of the repository: